namyathamulbagal/Multipoint-environmental-monitoring-system/README.md

 ## Overview

 During bench testing of humidifier and breathing circuit combinations for neonatal respiratory devices, it was critical to monitor temperature and humidity simultaneously across multiple junctions in real time.
-This system deploys multiple ESP32 nodes — each paired with an SHT4x sensor — at key circuit junctions.
+This system deploys multiple ESP32 nodes,each paired with an SHT4x sensor — at key circuit junctions.
 All nodes transmit data over Wi-Fi to a centralized Flask server, which logs readings to CSV and displays a live status dashboard.

 ```
 Junction → SHT4x Sensor → ESP32 → Wi-Fi (HTTP POST) → Flask Server → CSV Log + Dashboard